-Call me a Grinch, but I am not ok anymore with loading up my kid’s Christmas stockings with more toys and lots of candy.
+Call me a Grinch, but I am not okay anymore with loading up my kid’s Christmas stockings with more toys and lots of candy.
 I don’t feel my kids really need much of either in their lives.
-Personally, we try to keep stocking stuffer’s inexpensive (like $10 or less), and cheap toys just drive me nuts a few days later when they are abandoned everywhere.
-I have become more and more selective on what my family consumes, both in food and purchases.
+Personally, we try to keep stocking stuffers inexpensive (like $10 or less), and cheap dollar-store toys drive me nuts a few days later when they are abandoned everywhere.
+I have become more and more selective about what my family consumes, both in food and purchases.

-Don’t get me wrong, I used to stuff them with cheap toys, gold fish, their favorite candy bars, and put them on top of their favorite hand-picked sugar filled cereal.
-But, as our family nutrition goals has shifted, it left me a little searching for what that should look like now.
+Don’t get me wrong, I used to stuff them with cheap toys, goldfish, and their favorite candy bars and put them on top of their favorite hand-picked sugar-filled cereal.
+But, as our family nutrition goals have shifted, it left me a little searching for what that should look like now.
 And, as we feel like our kid’s rooms are overflowing with toys, we’ve minimized and carefully selected any new ones we give them.